 Now add the tomatoes, cover and cook on medium-low for another 10 minutes.

 Lastly, add the drained beans, fresh basil and cooked rice.
 Stir well and bring back to a boil.
 Once boiling, let it cook on high for 5-10 more mins until heated through.
 Taste and add any additional spices if necessary, I didn't add anymore.
 Serve immediately and garnish with more fresh basil, if desired.
-Be sure to leave feedback below in the comments and star rate the recipe after you make it!
-Thank you!
+I like to chop some extra to add on top right before serving.